LucidtechAI/cradl-docs/get-started/authentication.md

 # Authentication

-The Cradl API requires you to authenticate using the [OAuth2 protocol](https://tools.ietf.org/html/rfc6749).
-Our CLI tool and SDKs will handle authentication automatically, but if you wish to use the REST API, you will need to authenticate manually.
+Cradl requires you to authenticate using the [OAuth2 protocol](https://tools.ietf.org/html/rfc6749).
+Our CLI and SDKs will handle authentication automatically, but if you wish to use the REST API, you will need to authenticate manually.

 ## Credentials

-**You should acquire a client id and client secret by creating an App Client in the Cradl UI before continuing.** The client id and client secret are used to acquire access tokens for authorized API use.
+**You should acquire a client id and client secret by creating an App client in the Cradl UI before continuing.** The client id and client secret are used to acquire access tokens for authorizing usage of Cradl.

 The endpoint for authentication is [https://auth.cradl.ai](https://auth.cradl.ai) and the endpoint for the API is [https://api.cradl.ai](https://api.cradl.ai).

 ## Using the CLI or SDKs

-Our CLI and SDKs will handle access tokens for you.
-The only thing you need to do is to put the credentials in a file in the correct location on your computer, and most Cradl SDKs will discover them.
+Our CLI and SDKs will handle access tokens for us.
+The only thing we need to do is to put the credentials in a file as specified below, and our SDKs will use them automatically.
 Alternatively, you may use environment variables.

 #### credentials.json